pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 ## Constructor

-- In fact, we can now see that it's the constructor function we call when we want to make a new ball, e.g.
+- In fact, we can now see that it's the constructor function `Ball()` we call when we want to make a new ball, e.g.

 ```javascript
 var ball = new Ball();